 Plastic free mealtimes

 I have also started making lists of meals that can be prepared without plastic.
 Check out my all time favourite plastic free breakfast ideas for inspiration on starting your day plastic free.
-Lunch and dinner ideas will follow shortly.
+Or my plastic free lunchtime blog for eating in or eating out at lunchtime.
+Plastic free dinner ideas will follow shortly.

 What else can I do right now to avoid plastic?

 If you are in a hurry to get on with your journey to plastic free living why not check out some of the other blogs we have on Ecojam.
 For some quick wins check out our top 10 ways to dramatically reduce plastic.
 We also have a handy 5 step plan on how to minimise plastic when food shopping and our 'plastic plastic everywhere' blog covers things such as reusable mugs, straws and toiletries.

 Our Ecojam UK Plastic Free and Zero Waste Pinterest Board is where we gather together useful plastic free and zero waste articles, ideas and websites.